 You'll get to learn about a lot of ethnicities thanks to Weber State University's diverse population.
 This school does not require freshman students to live on-campus.
 Videos from Weber State University could be a great way to learn more about university.

 Colorado State University - Pueblo is a great choice for students pursuing a Fine & Studio Arts degree.
 Pueblo, Colorado is an appropriate area for individuals who appreciate the active city life.

 This school is well-known for its support of military personnel and is the 646 best in the country for veterans.
 Freshmen are not required to live on-campus at Colorado State University - Pueblo.
 A virtual tour may be a great way to learn more about Colorado State University - Pueblo.

 It is hard to beat Fort Lewis College if you wish to pursue Fine & Studio Arts as a major.
 This is a tremendous option for students who desire the charms of a compact college town.

 It's hard to find a better school than University of Colorado Denver/Anschutz Medical Campus if you want to study Fine & Studio Arts.
-Denver, Colorado is the best environment for students who like the active urban lifestyle.
+With more than 20,000 students, this institution is one of the biggest schools in the nation.

 University of Colorado Denver's student loan default rate of 3.3% is considerably below the U.S. average of 7.0%.
 This school offers graduate degree programs for students who wish to carry on after achieving a bachelor's degree.
 For more info, look at college scorecard.